This is the featured image of the Generate Awesome Hi-Hats with Hats by AudioThing blog article.

 Hats by AudioThing

-Most drum machines include a range of different drum sounds at your disposal, but in the next tutorial, I will show and demonstrate a piece of software that is entirely dedicated to creating and manipulating hi-hats.
-It is called “Hats” and was created by AudioThing.
+Most drum machines include a range of different drum sounds at your disposal.
+Still, in the following tutorial, I will show and demonstrate a piece of software that is entirely dedicated to creating and manipulating hi-hats.
+It is called "Hats" and was created by AudioThing.
 Hats is a drum synthesizer plugin dedicated to hi-hats and cymbal sounds.
 It features two independent sources: a synthesized noise and a sample section.

-For the purpose of this tutorial, I have created a short Tech-House sequence in SoundBridge which contains some basic elements like a kick drum, bassline, synth chords, and clap sounds.
-Furthermore, I intentionally left it without a hi-hat since we will make it in the “Hats” plugin.
-Firstly, let’s hear how the sequence sounds.
+For this tutorial, I have created a short Tech-House sequence in SoundBridge, which contains some essential elements like a kick drum, bassline, synth chords, and clap sounds.
+Furthermore, I intentionally left it without a hi-hat since we will make it in the "Hats" plugin.
+Firstly, let's hear how the sequence sounds.

 ~Tech House sequence without hi-hats